Skip to main content

 Please sign up for information on upcoming opportunities to participate in Hearts Exchanged, or contact us with any questions.

 Is there a group in your congregation that has already done Hearts Exchanged (or desires to create a church-based cohort?)
 Would you like to access additional support from CRC staff and peers for another year, as you discern and implement a local reconciliation action plan?
-The CRC's Thriving Practices is partnering with Hearts Exchanged to bring select churches together to learn and practice beyond Hearts Exchanged.
+Get more details about participating in a community of practice.

 FAQ